 Sharing content with Calisphere

 The digital objects generated [by this grant project] will be shared and disseminated broadly through California Digital Library's Calisphere platform.
 Calisphere aggregates collections from libraries, archives, and museums across the state of California by way of a metadata harvest from the host systems into a Solr common index.
-The collections are displayed on the Calisphere website (https://calisphere.org), which is a free, open portal to over one million digital primary sources from all ten UC campuses and public and private institutions across the state.
-Calisphere is ued by researchers of all levels in a range of disciplines, including K-12 students, teachers, academics, genealogists, artists, and more.
+The collections are displayed on the Calisphere website (https://calisphere.org), which is a free, open portal to nearly two million digital primary sources from all ten UC campuses and public and private institutions across the state.
+Calisphere is used by researchers of all levels in a range of disciplines, including K-12 students, teachers, academics, genealogists, artists, and more.
 Dramatically redesigned in late 2015, Calisphere has been lauded for its best-of-breed user interface, and is on the American Library Associations "best historical materials" list.
-Each collection on Calisphere has its own landing page on the site, which ensures see all of the digital objects associated with a given collection.
+Each collection on Calisphere has its own landing page on the site, which ensures researchers see all of the digital objects associated with a given collection.

 [If you know of related collections on Calisphere that would complement yours, you could additionally weave into this section some information about how your collections will gain even more value by this association/aggregation.]